Chinese Zodiac Calculator – Find Your Sign, Element & Yin/Yang

 What is the Chinese zodiac and how does it work?

-The Chinese zodiac is a 12-year cycle in which each year is represented by one of 12 animals.
-Your zodiac sign is determined by your birth year, not your birth month.
-Each sign also has a corresponding element (Wood, Fire, Earth, Metal, or Water) and a yin or yang energy that shapes your personality and life path.
+The Chinese zodiac is a traditional system based on a repeating 12-year cycle, with each year represented by an animal sign.
+Your zodiac sign is determined by your birth year according to the Chinese lunar calendar, not your birth month.
+Each sign is also influenced by one of the Five Elements and either yin or yang energy, which together shape personality traits and life tendencies.

 What do the Five Elements mean in Chinese astrology?

-The Five Elements — Wood, Fire, Earth, Metal, and Water — rotate in a 60-year cycle and add deeper meaning to your zodiac sign.
-Each element influences personality traits and life tendencies.
-For example, Wood promotes creativity and growth, while Metal emphasizes strength and precision.
+The Five Elements — Wood, Fire, Earth, Metal, and Water — rotate alongside the zodiac animals in a 60-year cycle.
+Each element adds depth to your zodiac sign by influencing behavior patterns, strengths, and challenges.
+For example, Wood is associated with growth and creativity, while Metal emphasizes discipline and determination.

 Is Chinese astrology the same as Western astrology?

-No, Chinese astrology is based on lunar years and a repeating 12-animal cycle, while Western astrology is based on the solar calendar and 12 constellations (zodiac signs like Aries or Virgo).
-They are separate systems but can complement each other in spiritual practice or personality insights.
+No. Chinese astrology is based on lunar years and animal symbols, while Western astrology is based on the solar calendar and zodiac constellations such as Aries or Virgo.
+They are separate systems, but many people enjoy exploring both for different perspectives on personality and life themes.